 Allentown Rescue Mission

-The Mission is a team of dedicated employees and volunteers who meet people where they’re at and give them the resources to get where they’re going.
+The Allentown Rescue Mission is a team of dedicated employees and volunteers who meet people where they’re at and give them the resources to get where they’re going.
 The Mission is a non-denominational, Christian, social services organization, which provides critically needed goods and services to homeless and impoverished men, without regard to race, color, creed, national origin or religion.
 The Mission provides emergency shelter, a Christian Living program to help transition back into society and a free medical clinic supported by DeSales University.
 The Mission has also established the Clean Team, a for profit organization that pays participants while providing job skills training

 Bethlehem Emergency Shelter